T3lo/FlightBooking/README.md

     > CREATE USER 'ritwik'@'localhost' IDENTIFIED BY 'ritwik';
     > GRANT ALL PRIVILEGES ON * . * TO 'ritwik'@'localhost';
 7. Then you are good to go.
-    In the index.php page the only available options are currently : Chennai, Kolkata, Delhi, Mumbai And try to give the dates between 10th - 12th july, 2018.
-The is no script that creates new Flight schedule and delete the old schedules.
+    In the index.php page the only available options are currently : Chennai, Kolkata, Delhi, Mumbai, Bangalore And try to give the date as 10th july, 2018.
+The script has timings for this day only.